What does life insurance cover?

 Are life insurance premiums fixed?

 But whole-of-life assurance is slightly different because it is typically linked to a specific investment.
 So if the investment does not perform well, then the premium is likely to increase so the insurer doesn’t lose money.

 How much life insurance do I need?

-Most of the time, the recommended amount to be insured is 10 times your annual salary or income.
-But obviously, you should make more detailed calculations to make sure you are fully covered.
+Most of the time, the recommended level of life insurance is 10 times your annual salary or income.
+Obviously however you should make more detailed calculations to make sure you are fully covered.

 How much does life insurance cost?